-Sort stail.
-We have wasted so many vaccines."
-South Florida pediat-ricians say part of the chal-lenge in vaccinating their young patients is that they also must contend with guidance from a state sur-geon general who advises against vaccinating healthy children, contrary to recommendations from the CDC. the Food and Drue MIXED FEELINGS recommendations from the CDC, the Food and Drug Administration and pediatric medical associations.
-4 million doses have been delivered to about 13,000 In predominantly Black and Hispanic communities delivered to about 15,000 sites across the country.
-While some parents have been eagerly awaiting the vaccines1 availability, it's not clear how many will vaccinate their infants and toddlers.
-About 1 in 5 parents of and Hispanic communitie that have been dispropor-tionately affected by the pandemic, the words of Florida Surgeon General Dr. Joseph Ladapo carry much weight because La-dapo is Black, said Carroll Scott, who also is Black roll About 1 in 5 parents of children under 5 said they wanted to vaccinate their child "right away" once and whose nearly 2,000 pediatric patients are pre dominantly Black and federal regulators autho dominantly Black and Hispanic.
-Ladapo issued guidance in March stating that "healthy children" younger than 16 years old are at "little to no risk of severe illness," and that for ado-lescents 16 to 17 years old the vaccine's risks "may outweigh the benefits."
-That guidance, Carroll-Scott said, has undermined ott said, has undermined pediatricians as trusted messengers in their communities "Having a surgeon gen-eral of color, a Black man, eral of color, a Black man, come out against what every other pediatrician or most pediatricians are advising to the parents of these kids regarding the vaccines has really made it difficult for those of us on the ground in communities of color," she said.
+Sort said.
+"We have wasted so many vaccines."
+South Florida pediatricians say part of the challenge in vaccinating their young patients is that they also must contend with guidance from a state surgeon general who advises against vaccinating healthy children, contrary to recommendations from the CDC. the Food and Drue recommendations from to CDC, the Food and Drug pediatric medical associations.

+In predominantly Black and Hispanic communities and Hispanic communite that have been disproportionately affected by the pandemic, the words of Florida Surgeon General Dr. Joseph Ladapo carry nuch weight because Ladapo is Black, said Carroll Scott, who also is Black and whose nearly 2,000 pediatric patients are pre dominantly Black and dominantly Black and Hispanic.
+Ladapo issued guidance in March stating that "healthy children" younger than 16 years old are at "little to no risk of severe illness," and that for adolescents 16 to 17 years old the vaccine's risks "may outweigh the benefits."
+That guidance, Carroll-Scott said, has undermined ott said, has undermined pediatricians as trusted messengers in their com-

+"Having a surgeon gen-eral of color, a Black man, eral of color, a Black man, come out against what every other pediatrician or most pediatricians are advising to the parents of these kids regarding the vaccines has really made it difficult for those of us on the ground in communities of color," she said.